 Fact: Medicare can be complicated.
 Medicare Advantage plans – sometimes known as Part C – offer optional coverage through private insurance companies.
 Many of these plans cover dental, vision, hearing and prescription drug costs not covered by Original Medicare.
 However, the plans may have limited networks to keep costs down.

 Part D is optional prescription drug coverage that has myriad variables, such as premiums, copays, coverage gaps and coinsurance.
 You can choose which prescription drug plan best fits your needs.

 Fact: One major advantage of Medicare is that you can’t be rejected for coverage or be charged higher premiums because you’re too sick.
 However, if you’re a high earner, you’ll pay higher premiums for Medicare Part B and Part D. In addition, the Affordable Care Act now prohibits discrimination based on a pre-existing condition.

 Fact: No. Unless you are already receiving Social Security benefits, you must apply for Medicare.
 You will not receive any official notification on when or how to enroll.

-There’s also an open enrollment period from October 15 to December 7 each year for Medicare Advantage or Medicare prescription drug coverage.
-From January 1 to February 14 each year, seniors with Medicare Advantage plans can review their options during the Medicare Advantage Disenrollment Period.
+There’s also an open enrollment period each year from October 15 to December 7 for Medicare Advantage or Medicare prescription drug coverage.
+From January 1 to February 14 every year, seniors with Medicare Advantage plans can review their options during the Medicare Advantage Disenrollment Period.
 During this time, members can drop their plans, return to Original Medicare and pick up a standalone prescription drug plan.
 Medicare.gov recommends that you review your current coverage each fall to see if you need to make changes for the following year.